Layr-Labs/eigenlayer-middleware/docs/middlewareV2/AVSRegistrar.md

 1. Updates AVS metadata URI in the AllocationManager
 2. Sets itself as the AVS registrar
 3. Initiates admin transfer via PermissionController

-### Use Cases

-This preset is ideal when:
-- You want a single contract to represent your AVS
-- You need simplified deployment and management
-- You want the registrar to be the primary AVS identity

-### Benefits

-1. **Simplified Architecture**: One less contract to deploy and manage
-2. **Clear Identity**: The registrar IS the AVS
-3. **Integrated Permissions**: Admin control is built into initialization